 Not only did Wyeth begin to market Amiodarone as a treatment for atrial fibrillation it represented that Amiodarone should be used as “first line drug.”
 This means the drug is the initial, preferred drug for the treatment of a condition.
 Here because the approved scope of this dangerous drug was so narrow that Wyeth’s attempts to broaden its use to the far more common but less dangerous AFib treatment led to numerous warning letters by the FDA to stop the false and misleading promotion.
 It is illegal for any manufacturer to promote a drug for use not described in approved labeling of the drug.
 However, because persuading physicians to prescribe Amiodarone as a first line treatment for AFib meant billions of additional dollars in revenue, neither Wyeth or the manufacturers of generic amiodarone have stopped this improper prescription use.

-A: Amiodarone induced pulmonary fibrosis or toxicity is a potentially deadly complication from Amiodarone use.
+Amiodarone induced pulmonary fibrosis or toxicity is a potentially deadly complication from Amiodarone use.
 Our attorneys are knowledgeable about Amiodarone and the catastrophic complications that it can cause.
 Our Product liability attorneys would be happy to discuss the specifics of your case and whether legal remedies may exist.
-Fill out the form on this page for a free, no obligation consultation.
+Contact us for a free, no obligation consultation.